September Birthstone - Sapphire!

 Known to offer: Sapphire is said to be the wisdom stone, simulating concentration, enhancing creativity and promoting deep thought

-The celestial blue colour of this gemstone symbolised heaven and attracted divine favour and wise judgment.
+Myth: The celestial blue colour of this gemstone symbolised heaven and attracted divine favour and wise judgment.